![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "Well Shadow, here goes nothing!"
 I said aloud, shifting into gear.

-I tentatively pressed the gas and we began our run.
+I tentatively pressed the gas, and we began our run.

-We were out of the short ravine almost immediately and climbing up the main cleft.
+We were out of the short ravine almost immediately, and climbing up the main cleft.

-I pressed the pedal deeper and our speed surged accordingly.
+I pressed the pedal deeper, and our speed surged accordingly.
 I tried to stay keenly aware of any slipping and sliding happening in the leaves.
-But the spring mods I'd made for our off-road trek made Shadow's suspension feel quite a bit different from normal.
-I felt much more uncertain of Shadow's interface with terra firma than usual.
+But the spring mods I'd made for our off-road trek made Shadow's suspension feel quite a bit different from normal; I felt much more uncertain of Shadow's interface with terra firma than usual.

-We hit the steep spot that'd stymied us at horse and buggy speed and bounced upwards and over the edge.
+We hit the steep spot that'd stymied us at horse and buggy speed, and bounced upwards and over the edge.
 This happened faster and easier than I'd anticipated, and I struggled to correct for the difference.

 I stopped on the road, considering my direction.
-It seemed if I continued on the way I was headed I would be putting more distance between me and desperado's leap.
-But I knew I could be completely wrong since I hadn't been consulting a compass along the way.
+It seemed if I continued on the way I was headed, I would be putting more distance between me and desperado's leap.
+But I knew I could be completely wrong, since I hadn't been consulting a compass along the way.

-I determined the most obvious landmarks from my vantage point, checked the compass, and tried pinpointing on the map the cliff where we'd jumped, the little stream we'd followed, and the ravines, etc., etc.
+I determined the most obvious landmarks from my present vantage point, checked the compass, and tried pinpointing on the map the cliff where we'd jumped, the little stream we'd followed, the ravines, etc., etc.

-I'd had orienteering in US Army ROTC in college only some matter of months back.
+I'd had orienteering in US Army ROTC in college only months back.
 And even done pretty well in a little field contest regarding same.
+But it's not unusual to encounter navigation difficulties even with training, compass, and map.

 The shallow stream and the sinkhole did not seem to exist anywhere on the map.
 Of course, this particular region had last been surveyed around 1945(!)
 So that was one limitation of the chart.
-But I thought I could see the stream's course based on altitude contours and where I approximated we'd made our jump.
+But I thought I could see the stream's course based on altitude contours, and where I approximated we'd made our jump.

 Wow!
 The map contours indicated a pretty drastic vertical drop where we'd leaped-- if I'd correctly guessed the spot.

-I should have been paying attention to Shadow's odometer about distance traveled.
+It was then that I realized I should have been paying attention to Shadow's odometer about distance traveled.
 That would have helped me better locate our present position.

-Of course the odometer wasn't designed to count air miles, I thought with a grin.
-So no way it could be exactly accurate even if I had been paying attention to it.
+Of course, the odometer wasn't designed to count air miles, I thought with a grin.
+So no way it could be exactly accurate, even if I had been paying attention to it.

 So we motored on.